Defamation of Character and Reputation Management

 The power and reach of social media sites, including Facebook and Twitter, can lead to an individual’s reputation being badly damaged at the click of a button.
 Often ill thought or malicious comments can stay online permanently.
 Meanwhile, internet giants, such as Google, bring up these posts when an individual’s name is searched.
 As well as being a search engine, Google also provides the framework for blogs which can also be defamatory.

 All of these matters are dealt with as part of our practice.
-Our defamation lawyers in London are experts at defending individual and business reputations, including the law of defamation (libel and slander), malicious falsehood and data protection.
+Our defamation lawyers in London are experts at defending individual, family office and business reputations, including the law of defamation (libel and slander), malicious falsehood and data protection.

 The quicker we can act, the better the outcome.
 The best way to protect your reputation and defend yourself from defamation is to prevent an allegation from being published in the first place.
 Our team of defamation lawyers have successfully prevented articles appearing by urgently corresponding with the author or publisher prior to publication to set the record straight.